Take Your Pills: Cast and synopsis

 Jasper Holt is a college senior who has been taking Adderall since his ADHD diagnosis at the age of six.
 He attended a private school that he says recommended medication.
 His mom was worried that the medication would hinder his creative side, but he is still very much into art.
-Holt says he was embarrassed for taking the medication when he was in high school, and is trying to lower his dosage to eventually stop taking it.
+Holt says he was embarrassed for taking the medication when he was in high school, and he is trying to lower his dosage to eventually stop taking it.

 Delaney is a college junior who was prescribed Adderall.
 She describes it as "Rx gold" that "sews up" your life.
-Her standpoint is that she needs it to hold her life together, she claims that other people had tutors in high school to prepare for the standardized tests, and her parents couldn't afford tutors so she resorted to Adderall.
-She says she uses it to give her a leg up in comparison to other students.
+Her standpoint is that she needs it to hold her life together; she claims that other people had tutors in high school to prepare for the standardized tests, and her parents couldn't afford tutors, so she resorted to Adderall.
+She says others use it to give themselves a leg up in comparison to other students, whereas she uses it to meet the level those students were already at.

 Rahiem is a high school student who was diagnosed with ADHD when he was very young.
 He was prescribed Adderall and forewarned of the effects if he did take his medication.
 His mother was mostly interviewed; she said she saw a noticeable improvement in his behavior when he takes his medication.

 Eben Britton is a former NFL player who was prescribed Adderall.
 He speaks of his experience with the medication as a user who abused it.
-He admits that he didn't believe he had ADHD, it was just an easy way to have an open access to the drugs in order to enhance his performance and deal with the pain from his injuries.
-His wife stated that when he started on the medication everything seemed great, he had the time and energy to be a husband and an NFL player, but as time went on he began to overuse the medication.
+He admits that he didn't believe he had ADHD; it was just an easy way to have open access to the drugs in order to enhance his performance and deal with the pain from his injuries.
+His wife stated that when he started on the medication, everything seemed great; he had the time and energy to be a husband and an NFL player, but as time went on, he began to overuse the medication.
 He claims he is addicted to the medication just to be the best in a very competitive environment.

-Blue Williams is an artist manager, who takes Adderall on occasion.
+Blue Williams is an artist manager who takes Adderall on occasion.
 He was diagnosed as a child with ADHD, but his mother did not let him take any medication as she wanted him to adapt to the world.
-Now as an adult he chooses to use medication on days where he has a lot going on.
+Now as an adult he chooses to use medication on days when he has a lot going on.
 He states that in modern-day life, there are many distractions that come with technology, and young adults interpret these distractions to believe that they have ADHD, which then leads to their diagnosis and medication.